 - Families with members in conflict or at risk of conflict with the law

 Here are some examples of projects that are aligned to a Priority Outcome and serve parents, guardians and caregivers listed in YOF’s priority populations:

 - A group has selected the outcome that focuses on supporting families facing conflict and trauma to heal their relationships.
 The group is Indigenous-led and most of the core group members have parents who are residential school survivors.
 The group has been supporting families to heal from trauma by connecting parents and children back to the land, their language, ceremonies and Elders.

 - A group has selected the outcome that focuses on supporting families with integration and systems navigation.
-The group, made up of newcomer parents and caregivers provides culturally anchored navigational supports for newcomer families arriving from East Africa, including Somalia, Ethiopia and Eritrea.
+The group, made up of newcomer parents and caregivers provides culturally anchored navigational supports for newcomer families arriving from Somalia.
 Their work addresses the same challenges and issues that core group members faced when they first came to Canada.

 The Family Innovations Stream has two types of grants to choose from.
 Learn more to see which grant might be the right one for your project.

 |Granting Purpose||Allows grassroots groups to research, strategize or test new ideas that will advance a YOF Priority Outcome.||Supports grassroots groups to grow an existing project that has demonstrated success in achieving one YOF Priority Outcome.|

 |Profile of Applicants||Newly formed groups, and more established groups.||Groups that have already delivered core project activities over a two-year period.
 You should also be able to demonstrate the success of the model you are looking to scale.|